precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-coupling-flow.md

 title: Coupling flow
 permalink: couple-your-code-coupling-flow.html
 keywords: api, adapter, coupling schemes, communication, advance
 summary: "Do you wonder why there is no `sendData` and `receiveData` in preCICE?
-Instead, there is simply `advance`.
+Instead, there only is `advance`.
 We call this a high-level API.
 On this page, you learn which advantages a high-level API has and how communication and control flow in preCICE works."
 ---

 preCICE distinguishes between serial and parallel coupling schemes: